qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Separate logger function from DBManager classes (Book, Loan, User) Update DBBookManager, DBLoanManager, and DBUserManager to use new logger interface by creating new logger object.

+Update contructors for DBBookManager, DBUserManager, and DBLoanManager to use dependency injection for DBHistoryLogger.